s8sg/faas-flow/README.md

         return miniods, err
 }
 ```
+`DataStore` is only needed for dags that stores intermediate data

 #### Available data-stores:
 * **[MinioDataStore](https://github.com/s8sg/faas-flow-minio-datastore)** allows to store data in **amazon s3** or local **minio DB**